Last Updated on October 31, 2023

 What Is the Dragon Disciple Prestige Class?

-Dragon Disciples were just that – non-dragons so devoted to the personality and power of what it meant to be a dragon that they would in time magically and permanently transform themselves into a half-dragon.
+Dragon Disciples in 3rd Edition were just that – non-dragons so devoted to the personality and power of what it meant to be a dragon that they would in time magically and permanently transform themselves into a half-dragon.

 They accomplished this transformation by growing in three areas: